MelHiour/pi_clock/README.md

 #### - piclock_display.py
 This module works with simple 7-segment display.
 In a few words, it gets data from memcache and represent it for end-users (me and my family;).
 It also runs using systemd service.
 #### - piclock_clear.py
 Just clears display by sending four whitespaces (    ) to display.
-Executes when piclock_display stops by systemd via ExecStopPost= directive.
+Executes via ExecStopPost= directive when piclock_display stops by systemd.
 #### - piclock_db.py
 Every hour data is serialized to sqlite database for further retrospective analisys.
 Script executes via crond.
 The DB schema is very simple.